mariia-korzun/functions-with-tests/README.md

 // your code
 }

-result -> post: 1, comments:  3,
-If there aren’t post or comments your result will be ‘0’
+Your result should be a string like this :  'Post:1,comments:3'  , If there aren’t post or comments your result will be a string like this 'Post:0,comments:0'
 ```